-Pork vindaloo is a popular Goan curry that’s tangy, spicy, and very flavorful.
-It’s also effortless to make in an instant pot!
+Pork vindaloo is a popular Goan curry that’s tangy, spicy, and flavorful.
+It’s also effortless to make in an Instant Pot!

 Instant pot vindaloo is a spicy and saucy pork curry full of flavor.
 It’s a bit tangy thanks to the vinegar in the dish, and it’s also known to be spicy (though you can, of course, adjust to taste).

 The short answer: vindaloo is known as an Indian dish with Portuguese origins.
 The dish was brought to India by Portuguese explorers, where the recipe was adapted using local ingredients and spices.

 When the Portuguese came to India during the 15th century, they colonized Goa (and up until the 1960s, Goa was actually still a Portuguese colony…).
 When the Portuguese arrived, they brought a dish called carne vinha d’alhos, which translates to pork cooked in garlic and wine vinegar.
 That dish was doctored up with Indian/Goan spices/ingredients, and the name was shortened to vindaloo.